5 Facts about Goodwill Industries of Denver

 #1.
 We are a nonprofit organization.
 Our retail stores support our career development programs.

 Many people know us for our thrift stores across the Denver metro area and northern Colorado.
 We resell items donated to us from the community at discounted prices to serve low-income families, but this is not the sole reason we exist.
-92% of our revenue goes right back to our community programs.
+Goodwill retail stores exist in order to fund career development programs for at-risk students, adults with barriers to employment, and individuals with disabilities.

 Goodwill Industries of Denver is a 501(c)(3) nonprofit organization.
 Our retail stores support our mission to help Coloradans in need achieve self-sufficiency, dignity, and hope through the Power of Work.
 We are an accredited charity with the BBB, we have a Silver rating on GuideStar, and we have a 4-star rating on Charity Navigator—the highest you can get.